 BlockFi, which introduced a loan product in the cryptocurrency lending space in 2017, is widely regarded as a pioneer in this space.

-Transaction Costs
+• Transaction Costs

-Together with Visa, Binance introduced a debit card in July of 2020.
+Together with Visa, Binance introduced a debit card in July 2020.
 Customers can load their cards by moving cryptocurrency from their spot wallets.
 More than 60 million businesses around the world accept the card.

-A so-called “interchange fee” is added onto the total whenever a debit card is used for payment.
+A so-called “interchange fee” is added to the total whenever a debit card is used for payment.
 The fee is calculated as a fraction of the total purchase price and is paid by the store.
 The average is well under 1%.

 Due to its partnership with Visa, Binance will only receive a cut of these fees.
 Visa will keep the rest of the fees.